vuejs/jp.vuejs.org/source/guide/events.md

   data: {
     name: 'Vue.js'
   },
-  // define methods under the `methods` object
   methods: {
     greet: function (event) {
-      // `this` inside methods point to the vm alert('Hello ' + this.name + '!')
+      alert('Hello ' + this.name + '!')
-      // `event` is the native DOM event alert(event.target.tagName)
+      alert(event.target.tagName)
     }
   }